-Items Financial assets at fair value through other comprehensive income - equity instruments Evaluation Market method significant unobservable inputs Price to Book Ratio Discount for lack of between significant unobservable inputs and the fair value The higher price to book ratio is, the higher fair value without an active market marketability is.
-The higher discount for lack of marketability is, the lower the fair value is.
+Items Financial assets at fair value through other comprehensive income - equity instruments without an active market Evaluation Market method significant unobservable inputs Price to Book Ratio Discount for lack of marketability relationship between significant unobservable inputs and the fair value The higher price to book ratio is, the higher fair value is.
+The higher discount for lack of marketability is, value is.